vasandr13/cv/cv.md

 Continuous Integration (CI) and Continuous Delivery (CD) (Jenkins, TeamCity);

 # English
-I am fluent in English and I have two standardized international certificates.
+I am fluent in English and I a standardized IELTS General certificate with a score of 7.0
-IELTS Academic and IELTS General.
-Both of them with a score of 7.5

-Listening: 8.5 Reading: 8.0 Writing: 6.5 Speaking: 6.5 Total Score: 7.5 (out of 9)

-During my studies at MIPT, I had internships in the USA, France and Switzerland, which allowed me to improve my English proficiency for everyday usage and for my future professional career.
-During my work at Luxoft, I had a tree-month business trip to Germany, which helped me to improve my English proficiency as well.